Jam Camp on the Island

 About the Site

-Jam Camp on the Island will take place at Camp Gilwell, located on 35 acres of mature second growth forest in the Comox Valley, with the meandering banks of the Brown’s River running along the edge of the camp.
-Located 20 minutes from the ocean, and an hour to Strathcona Provincial Park, this unceded territory of the K’ómoks First Nation is surrounded by beautiful places to explore before or after camp.
 There is plenty of room for tenting sites in the forest, and some spots where car camping, camper vans, or small RV’s will fit.
 There is no access to electricity or septic for campers, and if you bring a generator there will be quiet time restrictions.
 There is a good sized sports field and campfire pits available.
-This area usually has a fire ban in August, but you are welcome to bring your own propane burning campfire, if you like.
+This area usually has a fire ban in July, but you are welcome to bring your own propane burning campfire.
 There is access to delicious VIHA tested drinking water on site, and the toilet facilities are outhouses/pithouses.

-Besides our program and afternoon jamming, there is plenty of fun hiking, swimming and forest play to be found at this camp!
+Besides our program and afternoon jamming, there is plenty of hiking, swimming and forest play to be found at this camp!
 Please note that cell service is extremely limited at this camp, so get ready to unplug!

 River Safety